pupil-labs/pupil-docs/alpha-lab/aoi-sam/index.md

 ## Running Locally

-You can also run everything on your local machine.
-We have made a Docker container and Python package bundle with a web interface to make it easier to interact with.
-Detailed instructions on running locally can be found in the Github repository.
+You can also use this tool on your own computer, without needing Google Colab.
+We've put everything you need into a package that includes a Docker container and a Python package.
+It comes with a simple web interface to make it easy for anyone to use.
+Detailed instructions on running locally can be found in the [Github repository](https://github.com/pupil-labs/aois_module).

 ::: tip
 Need assistance implementing your automatic segmentation in your application?
 Reach out to us via email at [info@pupil-labs.com](mailto:info@pupil-labs.com), on our [Discord server](https://pupil-labs.com/chat/), or visit our [Support Page](https://pupil-labs.com/products/support/) for formal support options.